 There is a significant difference between civil speed and criminal speed violations, and in many cases it makes sense to contest the citation in court.
 In severe situations, enough traffic violations can result in suspension or full revocation of driving privileges.
 Loss of license can cause significant hardship for those who depend on their own transportation for work or family reasons.
 It is important to hire an experienced attorney to assist with the defense of criminal traffic violations and to negotiate the most favorable outcome possible, including a reduction of charges, or even perhaps getting the charge reduced to a civil violation in some cases.

-Contact a Mesa traffic ticket attorney if you or someone you know has been charged with criminal speeding.
+Contact a Tempe traffic ticket attorney if you or someone you know has been charged with criminal speeding.
 Schedule a free initial case evaluation today.